integr8ly/integreatly-operator/test-cases/tests/products/h21b-verify-all-products-using-the-workloadwebapp.md

    >
    > Note: when testing the RHOAM upgrade the dashboard must be verified also after the upgrade and any downtime during the upgrade should be reported as issues (also make sure that the screenshot of the dashboard post-upgrade is attached to this Jira)
    >
-   > Note: it's normal that graph will show a short downtime at the start for 3scale because the workload-web-app is usually deployed before the 3scale API is ready
+   > Note: it's normal that graph will show a short downtime at the start for 3scale because the workload-web-app is usually deployed before the 3scale API is ready, see [MGDAPI-1266](https://issues.redhat.com/browse/MGDAPI-1266)